stefmsft/DeviceRebuild/README.md

 # Usage

+- After creating the key (see the ProduceKey tool script below) edit the config.ini file at the root and eventually adjust the 2 variables (_ModelString_,_targetScript_) with context values of your futur run.
+  - _ModelString_ should contains the modelname (7 characters)
+  - _targetScript_ should contains the name of the script to launch
+    - _CaptureImage.bat_ to capture the partitions of the device
+    - _ApplyImage.bat_ to apply the WIM files placed at the root of the key (The naming scheme expect to follow _modelname-[OS,PARTTION,RECOVERY,MYASUS].wim_)
 - Plug the USB Key holding the rebuild content in the device.
 - Reboot the device on the key
-	- Reboot + Esc or Reboot + F2 + F8 on Asus devices
+	- _Reboot + Esc_ or _Reboot + F2 + F8_ on Asus devices
-	- Then select the entry representing the first partition of the USB drive
+	- Then select the entry representing the first partition of the USB drive (WinPE)
-- Wait for the end of the operation and the reboot of the device.
+- Wait for the end of the key operation followed by a reboot of the device.
 - If everything works correctly you'll end up in the OOBE for a fresh setup of the device.

 >[!Warning]